-Other slow elements include Amazon ads and widgets and large Google ads.
-If you have Google Adsense, try to use in-article ads instead of banner ads and set your ad balance to around 70-80 per cent.
+Other Internet services that can slow elements on your site include Amazon ads and widgets and large banner Google ads.
+If you have Google Adsense, try to use in-article ads instead of big banner ads and set your ad balance to around 70-80 per cent.

 Contrary to what you might read about Adsense, there is not a great load on a site if you use in-article ads.
 Here is a page on our site with Google Ads measured by GTmetrix.

 The effect on load time is absolutely minimal.
 With two ads, the fully loaded time is perfect at just over two seconds and DOM loaded is 1.6 seconds.

 Also, the ads are loading late, which means that the page is not waiting on Google before the page renders.